Overview

 Learning Outcomes

-- investigate the transmission of endemic and epidemic infections
+- Grow critical knowledge in global health and infectious diseases, including investigating the transmission of endemic and epidemic infections

-- assess constraints of local public health delivery systems
+- Discover the best ways to assess the constraints of local public health delivery systems

-- manage available resources in the context of the control of infectious diseases
+- Develop the skills to manage available resources in the context of the control of infectious diseases

-- focus their efforts on particular geographical regions or specific diseases
+- Explore the impact on particular geographical regions or specific diseases.

 Get more details